trailblazer/trailblazer.github.io/gems/representable/3.0/api.md

 Instead of using classes as representers, you can also leverage modules which will then get mixed into the represented object.

+A representer module is also a good way to share configuration and logic across decorators.

     module SongRepresenter
       include Representable::JSON